RepairYourTech/Roo-Code-Knowledge/prompt-enhancement.md

 The `codebase-retrieval` tool should be used in the following cases:

 - When you don't know which files contain the information you need
-- When you want to gather high level information about the task you are trying to accomplish
+- When you want to gather high-level information about the task you are trying to accomplish
 - When you want to gather information about the codebase in general Examples of good queries:
 - "Where is the function that handles user authentication?"